GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 Generic Chunk Data Parsing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that we know how to parse each type of chunk, we want to combine all of those possibilities into a single tagged sum type, so that we will be able to parse many chunks in sequence.
+Now that we know how to parse each type of chunk, we'll combine all of those possibilities into a single tagged sum type so that we will be able to parse many chunks in sequence.
 To do this, we'll use pattern-matching on the ``bitdata`` we defined earlier and all of the parsers defined so far in this section.

 **Exercise:** Write a parser ``ChunkData`` that takes two arguments, ``sig`` and ``type : ChunkType``, and produces a tagged sum covering all possible chunk types defined by the ``type`` parameter.
 The tags should be named, for example, ``plte_data`` for the ``plte`` case.

 .. dropdown:: Solution
     :color: warning